 - This is in addition to any type of funding students may receive from UK governments (e.g. tuition/maintenance loans or grants) and is offered by the University.

 - This extra support is called a bursary and is given in the form of cash to eligible students from the University and does not need to be paid back.

-In light of the recent changes to student support arrangements in Wales (being introduced in 2018-19) and the availability of tuition/maintenance loans in other parts of the UK, the University is in the process of updating the support to students provided by our Living Cost Bursary.
+In light of the recent changes to student support arrangements in Wales (introduced in 2018/19) and the availability of tuition/maintenance loans in other parts of the UK, the University is in the process of updating the support to students provided by our Income Related Bursary.